Aylesbury: 21st century

 Today, the town is still a major commercial centre and the market still meets on the cobbles of the old Market Square four days a week.
 Nestle and Hazell, Watson and Viney and US automotive parts producer TRW have gone – the last left the town in 2006.
 However three major industrial and commercial centres make sure the town has one of the lowest unemployment rates in the country.

-A £150 million Arla Foods 'megadairy' opened just off the A41 in nearby Aston Clinton in November 2013, roughly 3+1/2 mi from the town centre and is a major employer in the area.
+A £150 million Arla Foods 'megadairy' opened just off the A41 road in nearby Aston Clinton in November 2013, roughly 3+1/2 mi from the town centre and is a major employer in the area.
 Traffic improvement measures were paid for by Arla in order to reduce the impact of congestion and pollution.

 Sport and leisure

 Aylesbury has two local semi-professional football teams, Aylesbury Vale Dynamos F.C. which plays at Haywood Way and Aylesbury United F.C. which currently shares a ground with Chesham United.
 There is a strong cricket club in the town, that was formed in 1837 with success in the 1950s and 1980s and is again emerging as one of the strong clubs in mid- to north Buckinghamshire.
 Since 2013, Aylesbury has been host to a free 5 km run called the Aylesbury Parkrun.

-Aylesbury is represented in Rugby Union by Aylesbury Rugby Football Club, situated at Ostler's Field in the nearby village of Weston Turville; 'The Ducks' play in the 7th tier of English Rugby.
+Aylesbury is represented in Rugby Union by Aylesbury Rugby Football Club, situated at Ostler's Field in the nearby village of Weston Turville; 'The Ducks' play in the 6th tier of English Rugby.

-Aylesbury's recent sporting success comes in Gymnastics with the Aylesbury Gymnastics Academy, training out of the lynx gym centre, producing two Olympians and both coming away with bronze medals in the Tokyo 2020 Olympic Games for Great Britain.
+Aylesbury's recent sporting success comes in Gymnastics with Jessica and Jennifer Gadirova, of Lynx Gymnastics Aylesbury, both winning bronze medals at the Tokyo 2020 Olympic Games for Great Britain.